Sunday, October 29, 2023 | 10 AM to 5 PM

 The Oakland Día de los Muertos Festival is a free, outdoor festival that brings over 100,000 people to the vibrant, culturally-rich Fruitvale neighborhood to enjoy world-class live music, family-friendly games, rides and activities, traditional Latin American artisans, and the stunning altar artistic installations created by community members paying homage to los Muertos.
 The Día de los Muertos Festival was inducted into the U.S. Library of Congress by Congresswoman Barbara Lee as a “Local Legacy.”

-The Unity Council’s priority is the wellbeing of the Fruitvale community.
-For this reason, the festival will resume in-person activities at a smaller scale, highlighting the ofrendas, Danza Azteca, and low-riders which are all vital elements of the celebration.
-Our goal for the 2021 festival is to create a physical space where people can safely gather and hone in art and culture as tools for community healing.
+The festival will resume in-person activities, highlighting the ofrendas, Danza Azteca, and low-riders which are all vital elements of the celebration.
+Our goal for the 2023 festival is to create a physical space where people can safely gather and hone in art and culture as tools for community healing.

 Do not miss the opportunity to show the Latinx community YOUR brand supports cultura.